 A user must be granted the necessary permissions to see the information provided on the Time Adjustments page.
 A user without sufficient permission will see the navigation element, but navigating to the page, they will see a message informing them they have insufficient permissions to view the data.

-- Keep in mind that any user with the ability to enter time will be able to adjust time if the time entry is within their Business Unit Group’s Adjustment Period Offset.
+Prior to Winter 20, any user with the ability to enter time is able to adjust time if the time entry is within their Business Unit Group’s Adjustment Period Offset.
 The Time Adjustments page grants a view of all Time Adjustments that have already been made on an Engagement, including each Time Adjustment’s approval status.

-There are two permissions that correspond to the data available on the Time Adjustments page.
+There are two permissions (three in Winter 20 and above) that correspond to the data available on the Time Adjustments page.

 Activity – View Time Adjustment